AP® English Literature & Composition | 2020-21

 "There Is No Frigate Like a Book"

 While the AP exam is an important part of the year, as Emily Dickinson's poem maintains, "there is no frigate like a book."
-Join AP Lit for the journey.
-Embark with a group of students who will become your friends, and deepen your insights as you share a mutual interest and enthusiasm for literature.
+We invite students to join Christine Proctor on a rich and rewarding AP Lit journey.
+Embarking with a group who will soon become friends, students can expect to deepen their insights as they share a mutual interest and enthusiasm for literature.